Magic-Cooki3/Better-Trade-Dangerous/README.md

 - EDDN Live: Leave running while you play for the freshest markets.
 - Spansh: Weekly is a good default (or monthly if EDDN runs continuously).
 Re‑run if you see unknown stations/systems or service mismatches.
 - EDDB Link: Optional nightly “listings_live” backfill to fill gaps when no one visits a station.

+DB Options and Recommended Order/Frequency
+1) Import Spansh Galaxy
+   - What: Seeds/refreshes “galaxy structure” (systems, stations, pad size, services, carrier docking access).
+No prices.
+   - When: First setup; then weekly (or after major game updates), and whenever you see unknown stations/systems or wrong services.
+   - GUI: “Import Spansh Galaxy” (runs in background).

+2) Update/Rebuild DB (EDDB Link: `clean,all,skipvend,force`)
+   - What: Rebuilds schema and CSV‑based tables, then regenerates the DB and `.prices`.
+Good for first install or major updates.
+   - When: First setup, after major schema/data changes, or if your DB becomes corrupted.
+   - Notes: This is a heavy, DB‑exclusive task.
+The GUI pauses background writer tabs (EDDN, EDDB Link live, Spansh) before running, then restarts them after.

+3) Update Live Listings (EDDB Link: `listings_live`)
+   - What: Imports the community listings live dump to refresh market prices across many stations quickly.
+   - When: Daily, or on demand before planning long runs.
+Add `-O optimize` occasionally to VACUUM (slower).
+   - Tip: For best speed and to avoid writer contention, don’t run while EDDN Live is ingesting.
+If you do, SQLite will serialize writers (slower, but safe).

+4) EDDN Live (Carriers) or EDDN Live (All Markets)
+   - What: Streams live market snapshots from the community (via ZeroMQ).
+Carriers preset shows public carriers only; All Markets covers stations too.
+   - When: Keep running while you play.
+This is the most up‑to‑date global stream wherever players visit.
+   - Notes: Not a one‑shot DB job; runs until you stop it.
+Hover its tab and click “×” to stop/close.

+Initial Order (fresh setup)
+- Import Spansh Galaxy → Update/Rebuild DB → Update Live Listings → start EDDN Live.

+Ongoing cadence
+- EDDN Live: continuous while playing.
+- Update Live Listings: daily or on demand.
+- Spansh: weekly (or monthly if EDDN stays on and your area is stable).
+- Rebuild DB: rarely; first setup or after big upstream changes.

 GUI Overview
 - Launch: python3 td_gui.py